Gedemon/RED-WWII-Edition/readme.txt

 [b]Installation[/b]
 =========================================================================

-- Click the "subscribe" button and go back in game, in the mod section, it will be downloaded automatically.
+- Click the 'subscribe' button and go back in game, in the mod section, it will be downloaded automatically.
 - Once downloaded, click the checkbox on the right of the mod line to enabled it.
 - Get the [url=http://steamcommunity.com/sharedfiles/filedetails/?id=75520782 ]R.E.D.
 WWII Data Files mod[/url]
 - Once you've enabled the 2 R.E.D.
 WWII mods click "next"

-If you don't have G+K, a file must be manually installed, else you'll  get a DLL error message, see [url=http://forums.civfanatics.com/showthread.php?t=472345 ]Installation instructions & troubleshooting[/url]
+If you don't have G+K, a file must be manually installed, else you'll  get a DLL error message, see [url=http://forums.civfanatics.com/showthread.php?t=472345 ]Installation instructions and troubleshooting[/url]